opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Working Globally with Frames
 ----------------------------
-It is possible to insert or delete frames affecting the xsheet as a whole, or a selection of xsheet columns.
+It is possible to insert or delete frames affecting the Xsheet as a whole, or a selection of Xsheet columns.

 Inserting or deleting frames can be useful if you want to change the timing of the animation, for instance if you want to slow down or speed up an animation.